nvdaes/controlUsageAssistant/README.md

 Use this add-on to find out how to interact with the focused control.
 Press NVDA+H to obtain a short help message on interacting with the focused control, such as checkboxes, edit fields and so on.

+Go to NVDA's menu, Preferences submenu, Settings dialog, Control Usage Asistant category to configure add-on settings:

+- Select output modes for automatic messages: This list of checkboxes allows to select speech and braille.
+- Pitch change for automatic messages: This spin box allows to set the pitch change when NVDA reads automatic messages.

+## Version 22.01

+* Add support for automatic messages.
+* Improve support for requested messages in browse mode.

 ## Version 21.10

 * NVDA 2021.2 or later is required due to changes to NVDA that affects this add-on.